Healthcare in Taiwan: Healthcare reform

-By 2001, 97 percent of the population were enrolled in the program.
+By 2023, 99.9% of the population were enrolled in the program.
 Every enrollee has a Health IC smart card.
 This credit-card-size card contains 32 kilobytes of memory that includes provider and patient profiles to identify and reduce insurance fraud, overcharges, duplication of services and tests.
 The physician puts the card into a reader and the patient's medical history and prescriptions come up on a computer screen.
 The insurer is billed the medical bill, and it is automatically paid.
 Taiwan's single-payer insurer monitors standards, use and quality of treatment for diagnosis by requiring the providers to submit a full report every 24 hours.
 This improves quality of treatment, limits physicians from over-prescribing medications, and keeps patients from abusing the system.

-Patients have largely been satisfied with the system, with satisfaction rates consistently reaching 80% in recent years.
+Patients have largely been satisfied with the system, with satisfaction rates consistently reaching 90% in recent years.
 However, doctors have been more dissatisfied because fee premiums are controlled as well as selection of services provided under the system.
 Also, doctors could be heavily penalized for a wide variety of reasons such as seeing too many patients or offering too many services even if patients and services were valid.
-Even so, patients' satisfaction has been in the 70 percent range.
 This system has led to protests by healthcare providers.
-At the beginning of 2006, satisfaction decreased to the mid-60 percent range because the program needed more money to cover its services.
-Since then, satisfaction has gone back to the 70 percent range.
+At the beginning of 2006, patients' satisfaction decreased to the mid-60% range because the program needed more money to cover its services.
+Since then, satisfaction has risen steadily to 90%.
 Enrollees are satisfied with more equal access to healthcare, have greater financial risk protection and have equity in healthcare financing.

-Taiwan has the lowest administration cost in the world of 2 percent.
-Before NHI, Taiwan spent 4.7 to 4.8 percent on healthcare.
-A year after NHI, it increased spending to 5.39 percent.
-Before NHI, the average annual rate of increase every year was around 13 percent.
-In 2007, the annual rate of increase is around 5 percent.
-Taiwan spent a little over 6 percent in GDP and less than US$900 per person.
+Taiwan has the lowest administration cost in the world of 2%.
+Before NHI, Taiwan spent 4.7 to 4.8% of GDP on healthcare.
+The figure increased to 5.39% a year after NHI was introduced and, by 2023, reached 7.8%, or US$2,522 per person.
+Before NHI, the average annual rate of increase was around 13%.
+After a global budget payment system was introduced in 2002, the annual rate of growth in medical expenditure has remained steady at around 5%.